bluesam1/collab-canvas/README.md

   - Check that environment variables are present during build

 - **Problem**: Database rules not working
+  - Ensure `database.rules.json` exists in project root
-  - Run `firebase deploy --only database` to update rules
+  - Run `firebase deploy --only database` to deploy rules from the file
-  - Verify rules in Firebase Console → Realtime Database → Rules
+  - Verify rules are applied in Firebase Console → Realtime Database → Rules
   - Test rules using the Rules playground in Firebase Console

 ### Performance Issues